daviddwk/freefish-old/README.md

 --fish    -f  uses following arguments not beginning with a '-' as fish to spawn in the tank.
 Typing a fish multiple times will load it multiple times.
 The fish typed first will always be rendered on top of the fish typed after.

 # compiling freefish
 Freefish must be compiled in C++ 11 or later.
-A codebocks project file is included which may be of use if you want to compile freefish in an IDE.

 # file structure
 The executable can be ran from anywhere, but you can place it in /usr/bin if you please